Sorin Draghici: Career

 Draghici is a program director in the Directorate for Computer and Information Science and Engineering (CISE) at the National Science Foundation (NSF).
 At NSF he is responsible for programs in AI and computational biology such as Accelerated Computing-Enabled Scientific Discovery, Molecular Foundations of Biotechnology, Safe Learning-Enabled Systems, Formal Methods in the Field, Global Centers, and others.

-He is also a Professor in the Department of Computer Science, College of Engineering and Obstetrics and Gynecology in the School of Medicine at Wayne State University.
+He is also a professor in the Department of Computer Science, College of Engineering and Obstetrics and Gynecology in the School of Medicine at Wayne State University.
 Draghici is also the founder and CEO of AdvaitaBio.

 Research

 His research area is computational biology and bioinformatics, in particular GO analysis, pathway analysis, meta-analysis, and drug repurposing.
-His research has been supported by the National Science Foundation, National Health Institutes and others.
+His research has been supported by the National Science Foundation, National Institutes of Health and others.
 He has published over 190 scholarly papers and two technical books: Statistics and Data Analysis for Microarrays Using R and Bioconductor and Data Analysis Tools for DNA Microarrays.

 He is an editor for IEEE/ACM Transactions on Computational Biology and Bioinformatics, Current Protocols in Bioinformatics, Journal of Biomedicine and Biotechnology, and a senior editor of the Discoveries Journal.